Before telling you my favorite growth mindset books for the classroom, I first want to explain why it’s so important to teach

 2. Model, model, model.
 They look up to us and we spend 7+ hours a day with them.
 We have a greater influence than we think.
 Show them what it looks like to have a growth mindset and they will follow.

 3. Praise them.
-Praise them when they have demonstrate having a growth mindset.
-Praise them when they’ve worked hard and kept trying despite difficulty.
+Praise your students when they have demonstrate having a growth mindset, especially when they’ve worked hard and kept trying despite difficulty.

 Growth Mindset Books for the Classroom